borisvanschooten/glesjs/README.md

 The procecure above assumes you just use the compiled object file, libglesjs.so.
 If you want to tinker with the gles.js native code, you will need the Android NDK as well.
-Download/unzip the NDK (no install is required).
+Download/unzip the NDK (no install is required, version r16b was used to compile this package).
 Make sure your PATH points to the NDK root dir.

 #### Directory structure